DivineGod/mjolner.tech/content/about/_index.md

 In 2014 I decided to go on a Working Holiday to Australia.
 Little did I know that I'd fall in love with the place and the people here.

+I’ve been working remotely since 2016, which has made it easy for me to adapt to a changing world.
+I really thrive outside the traditional office setup, as it lets me take control of my work-life balance.
+That said, I do value getting together with a small team—whether it’s for collaboration or just to celebrate milestones.
+It’s all about finding that balance!

 # Hobbies and Interests

 I love tinkering with electronics, both building hardware and embedded software.